There are three basic criteria to evaluate the appeal of any contest: competition, variance and site fees.

 Guaranteed Prize Pool Tournaments (GPPs)

-Tournaments involve a prize pool that is heavily weighted towards the top finishers.
+Tournaments involve a prize pool that is heavily weighted toward the top finishers.
 As the size of the contest increases to 100,000 or more entries, this effect is magnified greatly.
 The largest contests are the best to enter in terms of ROI, but carry significant risk along with them.
-From my own experience, I have had downswings of 5,000 buy-ins at the $3 level, 3,000 at the $25 level and 700 at the $300 level, even though my ROI is lower as the buy-ins get higher.
+From my experience, I have had downswings of 5,000 buy-ins at the $3 level, 3,000 at the $25 level, and 700 at the $300 level, even though my ROI is lower as the buy-ins get higher.
 Despite this, I would recommend focusing on these tournaments if you have the proper resources to do so.
-Not only is the greatest profit potential in these tournaments, they carry the most glory as well!
+Not only is the greatest profit potential in these tournaments, they carry the most glory as well.

 Putting it all together

 Despite their high variance, GPPs should be your preferred format to enter.
 Novices are drawn toward the potential of a life-changing payout, resulting in easier fields than cash games.
-To make a profit you have to have a skill advantage significant enough to overcome the site fees, so you will do best seeking out contests with a high proportion of unskilled players.
+To make a profit, you have to have a skill advantage significant enough to overcome the site fees, so you will do best seeking out contests with a high proportion of unskilled players.

-This is not to say that cash games, don’t have their place in DFS.
-It’s not a bad strategy to start with cash games to learn the sport and to refine your projections before jumping into GPPs.
-Cash games will give you a great idea of how pros project the players before applying their tournament strategy.
+This is not to say that cash games don’t have their place in DFS.
+It’s not a bad strategy to start with cash games to learn the sport and refine your projections before jumping into GPPs.
+Cash games will give you a great idea how pros project the players before applying their tournament strategy.
 If you are constantly picking the same players as skilled DFS players, you’ll know you are on the right track.

 The difficulty of cash games is finding ones that have weak fields.
 Most of the time, weaker players join H2H’s instead of creating them, but if you create your own you might get scooped by strong players.
-You can utilize player blocking on Draftkings and FantasyDraft to maximize your profit in this format.
-In small field double-ups or 50/50s, I recommend not joining until you see several unknown players entered.
+You can utilize player blocking on DraftKings and FantasyDraft to maximize your profit in this format.
+In small field double-ups or 50-50s, I recommend not joining until you see several unknown players entered.
 This approach requires vigilance but will give you the best chances to invest your bankroll.